 Awarded for: Peaceful environmental activism that inspires others to take action for a better future for the planet.

-Eligibility: An individual or small group who have engaged in peaceful environmental activism that has elevated community awareness and confronted public apathy.
+Eligibility: An individual or small group who has elevated community awareness and confronted public apathy.
 A demonstration of courage, creativity and / or persistence over a length of time is particularly desirable.
 Nominees must reside in NSW, and preference will be given to those living in the Sutherland Shire.

 Recognition: Presentation of certificate at our AGM and $1000 donated to an environmental charity or program of the winner’s choosing.
 Publication on our website and Facebook page and general media.